- YIELDS | 4 SERVINGS

 - 2 tablespoons peanut oil

 - In a medium pot with lid, cover chicken with water and bring to a boil.
 Reduce heat to simmer and cook for 10-12 minutes or until chicken is no longer pink in the middle.
 Remove from the heat, uncover, and allow the chicken and broth to cool.

 - Meanwhile, rinse the cucumber, slice off the ends, cut it in half, and scoop out the seeds.
 Keep the peel on and cut each half into thin strips.

-- In a small bowl, mix the first five ingredients together and set aside.
+- In a small bowl, mix the dressing ingredients together and set aside.

 - Cut off and discard the stem of the chile pepper, then dice the pepper and set aside.

 - In a medium pan, heat the sesame oil over medium-high heat.
-Add the Sichuan peppercorns and chili peppers to the pan and sauté for 1 minute.
-Add the cucumber strips and sauté for 3 to 5 minutes.
+Add the diced pepper, Sichuan peppercorns and red pepper flakes to the pan and sauté for 1 minute.
+Add the cucumber strips and sauté for 3-5 minutes.

 - Season with sea salt, remove from the heat, and allow to cool.
 Remove chicken from the liquid.
 Save the liquid broth for another use.
 Tear chicken apart into strips using a serrated knife or two forks.

 - Arrange the cucumber mixture on a platter and layer on the chicken.
 Top with the sesame dressing.
 Serve with warm brown rice.

 Use a serrated knife at an angle to cut the chicken to produce slightly shredded meat that better absorbs the dressing and looks like the real thing—authentic Chinese!